vorbrodt/Python-automation/README.md

 - Go to home folder (cd ~/) and run: touch .my_custom_commands.sh ("." will make it invisible and harder to delete)

-- Add the following code to .my_custom_commands.sh:
+- Download the files .my/

 - Open the /.bash_profile with: subl ~/.bash_profile, then add the following line: source ~/.my_custom_commands.sh